C++ Classes And Objects - C++ Programming Tutorial

 Explanation:

-In this example, we define a class named Employee with two public data members, name and age, and a member function displayInfo that displays the employee's details.
+In this instance, we establish a class titled Employee containing two accessible data attributes, namely name and age, along with a method named displayInfo responsible for presenting the employee's information.

-In the main function, an object e1 of the Employee class is created.
-The values "John" and 25 are assigned to the object's name and age.
-Finally, the displayInfo function is called to display these values.
+Within the main function, an instance e1 belonging to the Employee class is instantiated.
+The attributes "John" and 25 are set as the values for the object's name and age correspondingly.
+Subsequently, the displayInfo method is invoked to exhibit these values.

 Class Access Specifiers: